Kanphong-N/disembodied/README.md

 ## Permissions

-The game optionally requires access to stored contacts for an immersive gameplay experienxe.
+The game optionally requires access to stored contacts for an immersive gameplay experience.

 ## License